 You can vote in a federal election if you:

 - are at least 18 years old on election day

 You also have to register before you vote.
 A few weeks before the elections, Elections Canada sends a Voter Information Card to all registered voters.
 If you have not received one, you can check online by using the Online Voter Registration Service or by phone.

 You can also register on election day at the polling place.
 You have to bring a printed registration certificate, sign it only at the polling place witnessed by the poll worker who is processing your registration, find your polling place and the hours it is open, and bring accepted ID to register and vote.

-For provincial and municipal elections, the same basic criteria applies, plus residency.
-For provincial elections, you should have resided in Manitoba for at least 6 months immediately before election day.
+For provincial and municipal elections, the same basic criteria apply, plus residency.
+You should have resided in Manitoba for at least 6 months immediately before election day for provincial elections.
 For municipal, you have to be a resident of the municipality where you plan to vote.

 Ways to vote